 To qualify for the visa you’ll need to show that you have a location-independent income.
 The income must come from customers and clients outside of Estonia.
 Your company, or the company you work for, must be registered outside Estonia.
 Finally, you’ll need to show income of at least €3504 per month for the last 6 months.
 For details and the application form, here’s the e-Estonia website.

-Freelance Visas in Europe all you to enjoy so much
+Freelance Visas in Europe for you to enjoy

 Europe is an unmatched place for Digital Nomads.
 Excellent infrastructure and internet capability, a vast range of living costs to meet your budget.
 It has historical cities, fabulous beaches, snowy mountains and a variety of cuisine unparalleled anywhere.
 You have the free spirit and drive to take on the Digital Nomad life.